meese-enterprises/github-action-push-to-another-repository/README.md

 The string `ORIGIN_COMMIT` is replaced by `$REPOSITORY_URL@commit`.

+### `force` (argument) [optional]
+If "true", will force push to the target repo.
+Use with caution.

 ### `target-directory` (argument) [optional]
 The directory to wipe and replace in the target repository.
-Defaults to wiping the entire repository
+Defaults to wiping the entire repository.

 ### `SSH_DEPLOY_KEY` or `API_TOKEN_GITHUB`
 The action, entirely executed in your GitHub continuous integration environment, needs to be able to push to the destination repository.